akashi-47/akashi-47/README.md

 **- Backend Developer Intern** | Reewayy
 *July 2025 - September 2025* | *France (Remote)*
 - Worked on the **Purchasing Module** of the supply chain process, managing procurement workflows and relationships between providers, partners, and internal stakeholders.
+- Developed an automated system for contract generation and electronic signature.
+- Designed and executed unit and integration tests to ensure code reliability and coverage.
-- **Technologies:** Java, Spring Boot, PostgreSQL, Docker
+- **Technologies:** Java, Spring Boot, PostgreSQL, Docker, JUnit, Mockito

 **- Web Developer Intern** | Faculty of Sciences and Techniques of Al-Hoceima
 *May 2023 - June 2023*